Broker James Pelletiere’s Troubling History: NYLife, Pruco Face Customer Fraud Concerns

 As a financial analyst and legal expert with over a decade of experience, I’ve seen my fair share of concerning conduct in the financial industry.
 The case of James P. Pelletiere, a previously registered broker, is one that raises serious red flags for investors.

-According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), James Pelletiere has been the subject of multiple customer disputes and regulatory actions.
+According to publicly available records released by the Financial Industry Regulatory Authority (file a FINRA complaint), James Pelletiere has been the subject of multiple customer disputes and regulatory actions.
 In April 2024, a customer alleged that Pelletiere forced her to purchase a policy with a premium higher than she was comfortable with, even going so far as to give her cash at her workplace to pay the first two months’ premium.
 When he later advised her that she could reduce the monthly payment, it caused the policy to default.
-The damage amount requested in this pending dispute is $10,050.00.
+The damage amount requested in this pending FINRA arbitration what to expect is $10,050.00.

 But this isn’t the only concerning incident in Pelletiere’s history.
 He has faced other allegations, including: